From the eyes of a Print Producer, how color can transform a simple image into one that mesmerizes.

 The key to a perfect image?
-Colour.
+Color.

 As a Print Producer, I live in a world of color – and the more color, the better.
 The role of color in marketing truly cannot be disregarded.

-The Role of Colour
+The Role of Color

 I try and make sure bits of light are properly represented, so the whole story is heard.
 Images add the back story to your story… so we must make sure they look good!